J3698/j3698.github.io/_posts/2020-05-25-persistence-saving-shortenings-to-a-database.markdown

 us whether the shorturl was generated randomly or not.

 The <span class="code">PRIMARY KEY</span> bit enforces that the shorturl field should be non null and unique to each row.
-The longurl and israndom field are also made to be non null.
+The longurl and israndom fields are also made to be non null.

 Next I added a partial index on the table: